 You’ll never look better than when you’re wearing a well-fitted suit.
-They’re designed to accentuate all of a man’s best features: they can enhance the broadness of your shoulders, elongate your body, and smooth away any bulges you may wish to hide on your belly.
+They’re designed to accentuate all of a man’s best features.
+They can enhance the broadness of your shoulders, elongate your body, and smooth away bulges you may wish to hide on your belly.
 However, when a suit fits incorrectly, the opposite happens – rather than looking like a stud, you’ll look like a dud.

 There are three general ways in which a gentleman can purchase a suit: off-the-rack, altered from a block, or tailor-made from scratch.
-In this post we'll only discuss the first one as it’s far more common and less expensive.
+In this post we'll discuss the first one as it’s the most common and least expensive.

-Please note the suit silhouette isn’t an absolute value, the most important thing here is that your suit should follow the lines of your body.
-As always, remember to dress for your body type, not according what happens to be fashionable at the time.
-Also, don't try to dressed based on the body type you may wish you had.
-Instead of looking good, you'll just have an ill fitting suit.
+Please note the suit silhouette isn’t an absolute value; the most important thing here is that your suit should follow the lines of your body.
+As always, remember to dress for your body type, not according what happens to be fashionable at the time of purchase.
+Also, don't try to dressed based on the body type you wish you had.
+By doing so, instead of looking good, you'll just have an ill fitting suit.

 Here are some pointers to make better informed choices for your own wardrobe when selecting a suit:

 The most important thing is that the line that forms atop your shoulders all the way to your arms should be uninterrupted and smooth.
 No wrinkles, no bumps, no creases.
 Ever.

 The dreaded collar gap